Bylaws* of the Professional Insurance Marketing Association, Inc.

-Each agency member shall designate one person who shall be eligible to vote (Voting Member) or take any other action required on behalf of the agency member.
-Additional persons employed by an agency member may have Associate membership status.
+Each Distributor member shall designate one person who shall be eligible to vote (Voting Member) or take any other action required on behalf of the Distributor member.
+Additional persons employed by the member may have Associate membership status.

-Each company member shall designate one person (Voting Member) who shall be eligible to vote or take any other action required on behalf of the company member.
-Additional persons employed by a company member may have Associate membership status.
+Each Product Provider member shall designate one person (Voting Member) who shall be eligible to vote or take any other action required on behalf of the Product Provider member.
+Additional persons employed by a Product Provider member may have Associate membership status.

-(4) Associate – An associate membership shall be available to those persons employed by entities with agency, company or business partner membership status.
-Associate members shall be identified as Associate members of agency, company or business partner members.
+(4) Associate – An associate membership shall be available to those persons employed by entities with Distributor, Product Provider or Business Partner membership status.
+Associate members shall be identified as Associate members of Distributor, Product Provider or Business Partner members.
 Associate members do not have voting rights.

-(5) Retiree – A retiree membership shall be available to any person who was a member of PIMA prior to retirement and was designated either a voting or associate member and has retired from an entity that has or had an agency, company or business partner membership status in PIMA.
+(5) Retiree – A retiree membership shall be available to any person who was a member of PIMA prior to retirement and was designated either a voting or associate member and has retired from an entity that has or had a Distributor, Product Provider or Business Partner membership status in PIMA.

 (6) Honorary – An honorary membership shall be available to any person who was a past President or a past President who is no longer an active member.